ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     :   The name of an associated configuration group.

 `schematics_env_values`
-:   A list of the values and variables that need to be passed to the Schematics service to be used as environment variables during the execution of the Terraform.
+:   A list of the values and variables that need to be passed to the {{site.data.keyword.bpshort}} service to be used as environment variables during the execution of the Terraform.
 This might be a secure value, a setting of the Terraform logging or something else.
-You can choose to specify a string or crete a reference to Secrets Manager.
-If both are specified, then the Secrets Manager reference is used.
+You can choose to specify a string or create a reference to {{site.data.keyword.secrets-manager_short}}.
+If both are specified, then the {{site.data.keyword.secrets-manager_short}} reference is used.

     ```json
     {